Speedy905/Video-Game-Storage-Creator/README.md

 About this project
 ------------------
 For my ICS4U culminating, we were tasked to create a program that meets these requirements:

-a.
-Being Object Oriented
+- Being Object Oriented

-b.
-Using Arrays (1D and 2D)
+- Using Arrays (1D and 2D)

-c.
-Handle File I/O (Reading and writing text files)
+- Handle File I/O (Reading and writing text files)

-d.
-Search and sort data
+- Search and sort data

-e.
-Using an external Python module
+- Using an external Python module

-f.
-Solving a problem
+- Solving a problem

 I decided to create a program that lets the user create their own video game storage.
 It is organized by name, platform and genre.